open-mmlab/mmengine/docs/zh_cn/design/infer_translation.md

 ### `__init__()`

-The `BaseInferencer.__init__` method has already implemented the logic for building an inferencer as shown in the [sample code](#Building an Inference Engine) , so in most cases there is no need to override the `__init__` method.
+The `BaseInferencer.__init__` method has already implemented the logic for building an inferencer as shown in the [sample code](#Building-an-Inferencer), so in most cases there is no need to override the `__init__` method.
 However, if there is a need to implement custom logic for loading configuration files, weight initialization, pipeline initialization, etc., the `__init__` method can be overridden.

 ### `_init_pipeline()`